aieslab/aieslab.github.io/_projects/opportunity_building_digitization.md

 ## What We're Doing

-Every building deployment requires creating metadata—mapping sensors to equipment, tagging data points, defining relationships.
-We do this manually and it takes weeks.
-We want LLMs to automate it.

-The pipeline would:
+Every time we deploy at a new building, we spend 2-3 weeks manually mapping sensors to equipment, tagging data points, and building metadata.
+It's tedious and error-prone.
+Most of the information exists in BIM files, equipment schedules, and submittal documents, but in formats that are impossible to parse automatically.

+We want to use LLMs to automate this:
-- Parse BIM files (IFC) and equipment schedules
+- Parse IFC files and equipment schedules
-- Extract entities and relationships from unstructured documents
+- Extract sensor mappings from submittal documents
-- Map IoT sensors to physical equipment
+- Match IoT point names to physical equipment
-- Build structured knowledge graphs
+- Build knowledge graphs that our control systems can use
-- Validate with human review
+- Flag uncertainties for human review

-## Current State
+## Current Reality

-Manual process for each site.
-We have templates and conventions, but no automation.
-Documents vary wildly in format and quality.
+Everything's manual.
+Each site has its own documentation format.
+Some have clean BIM models, some have PDFs of hand-drawn schematics from 1997.
+The person who installed the sensors never documented what connects to what.

-## What You'd Work On
+## What You'd Actually Do

-- Develop LLM prompting strategies for building information extraction
-- Build pipelines that process BIM, PDFs, and spreadsheets
+- Build LLM pipelines that can handle messy building docs
+- Parse BIM files, PDFs, and Excel sheets with wildly inconsistent formats
-- Design knowledge graph schemas for building systems
+- Design knowledge graph schemas that work across building types
-- Create validation workflows with human-in-the-loop correction
+- Create validation tools so humans can catch mistakes efficiently
-- Test on real building documentation
+- Test on actual building documentation from our deployment sites

-## Open Questions
+## Real Problems

-- How do we handle the inconsistency in building documentation formats?
-- What extraction accuracy is needed before human review becomes manageable?
-- Can we learn transferable models across building types?
+- Documentation quality varies from excellent BIM models to barely-legible PDFs
+- Equipment naming is inconsistent (is "AHU-01" the same as "AHU 1" or "Air Handler Unit 01"?)
+- Critical information often lives in technician notes, not official docs
+- Some sites have no documentation at all

-## Who We're Looking For
+## Who We Need

-Someone with NLP and information extraction experience.
-Familiarity with knowledge graphs (Neo4j, RDF) is valuable.
-You don't need BIM expertise—we'll provide building context.
+Someone who's comfortable working with messy, inconsistent data.
+NLP experience helps.
+Knowledge graphs (Neo4j, RDF) are useful.
+You don't need to know buildings, but you need to be okay with domain complexity where there's no single right answer.